Tenet Healthcare: Hurricane Katrina

-In August 2005, Tenet-owned Memorial Medical Center in New Orleans, LA was struck by Hurricane Katrina.
+In August 2005, Tenet-owned Memorial Medical Center in New Orleans was struck by Hurricane Katrina.
 During and immediately following the storm, several hundred patients, visitors and staff sought medical care and shelter in the building.
 The hospital became surrounded by flood waters, which submersed the lower floors of the building, rendering the facility's emergency generators inoperable.
 Hospital staff were left to care for patients without electricity, sanitation, air conditioning, or adequate food and drinking water.
-The hospital was evacuated over the course of several days, during which time 45 patients died within the hospital building.
+The hospital was evacuated over the course of several days, during which time 45 patients died in the hospital building.
 It was alleged that staff intentionally hastened the death of several patients by administering lethal doses of sedatives and pain medication.
 In July 2006, Dr. Anna Pou and nurses Lori Budo and Cheri Landry were arrested after being charged by Louisiana Attorney General Charles Foti of second-degree murder in the deaths of four patients.
 In August 2007, a New Orleans grand jury declined to indict the three women and a New Orleans judge expunged their arrest records.
 In July 2007, Dr. Pou sued Foti for defamation and damage to her career.
 In June 2006, Tenet announced it planned to sell Memorial Medical Center and three other hospitals in the greater New Orleans area.
-In July 2009, Gov. Bobby Jindal approved a bill passed by the Louisiana Legislature to reimburse Pou's legal fees, which totaled more than $450,000.
+In July 2009, Governor Bobby Jindal approved a bill passed by the Louisiana Legislature to reimburse Pou's legal fees, which were more than $450,000.

-Tax dodging and lobbying

-In December 2011, the non-partisan organization Public Campaign criticized Tenet Healthcare for spending $3.43 million on lobbying and not paying any taxes during 2008–2010, instead getting $48 million in tax rebates, despite making a profit of $415 million, and increasing executive pay by 19% to $24 million in 2010 for its top 5 executives.

 Florida pediatric heart surgery standards

-In 2015, CNN reported that Tenet had lobbied the governor of Florida Rick Scott as well as Republican Party Florida legislators in order to remove hospital standard rules for pediatric heart surgeries after one of its hospitals failed to meet standards.
-Both the officials and Tenet denied any wrongdoing, with Tenet stating to the press that "at no time have we discussed the pediatric cardiac standards with the governor or his office, or with any elected official or anyone on their staff... our opinion was not sought on the standards nor have we expressed a position on the possible repeal of the standards or the role of the Cardiac Technical Advisory Panel."
+In 2015, CNN reported that Tenet had lobbied the governor of Florida, Rick Scott, as well as Republican Party Florida legislators in order to remove hospital standard rules for pediatric heart surgeries after one of its hospitals failed to meet standards.
+Both the officials and Tenet denied any wrongdoing, with Tenet telling the press that "at no time have we discussed the pediatric cardiac standards with the governor or his office, or with any elected official or anyone on their staff... our opinion was not sought on the standards nor have we expressed a position on the possible repeal of the standards or the role of the Cardiac Technical Advisory Panel."
 Florida Health released a statement indicating that the legal basis for the removal of pediatric surgery standards had been revoked in 2001.
-This revocation invalidated the standards and it was an oversight that they were not formally stricken from record until 2015.
+The revocation invalidated the standards and it was an oversight that they were not formally stricken from record until 2015.